lvijay6/terraform_automation/projects/readme.md

 ## Author
-This project is maintained by '[end-to-end Solution Architect](https://e2esolutionarchitect.com/)'.
-Please feel free to drop a note to contactus@e2eSolutionArchitect.com for any queries
+This project is maintained by '[end-to-end Solution Architect]'.
+Please feel free to drop a note to devops.certificate29@gmail.com for any queries

 ## Permission
 end-to-end Solution Architect forum is contributing this as knowledge sharing.
 You are free to use and modify this.